MicrosoftDocs/architecture-center/docs/example-scenario/iot/event-routing.md

 ## Characteristics
 Here are some considerations when using this pattern.
--   Throughput of endpoints: Endpoints that receives the events must be able to handle the ingress of events sent via the routing.
-It is also necessary to ensure that the endpoint services have the capacity to ingest and store the data till it is consumed.
+-   Throughput of endpoints: Endpoints that receive events must be able to handle the ingress of events sent via routing.
+Ensure that the endpoint services have the capacity to ingest and store the data until it is consumed.

 -   Format of events: For the routing to be scalable and flexible, the events should have a common format to ensure interoperability across protocols.